SUNY CCC Book Club

-Our meetings will be held via Zoom in order to provide everyone with an enjoyable and safe way to discuss our selected book.
+Our meetings will be held via Google Meet in order to provide everyone with an enjoyable and safe way to discuss our selected book.
 Upon filling out the Book Club Membership Form, you will be sent a welcome email containing invitation links to the upcoming meetings.
 Our next meeting date is:

 There is no cost to join, and you may participate as much or as little as you wish — you just have to get a copy of the book to enjoy!